Model-based Clustering with Missing Not At Random Data: Introduction

+{We assume that the missing data are missing not at random (MNAR) \citep{rubin1976inference,ibrahim2001missing,mohan2018estimation}.
+More specifically, we consider that the cause of the missingness can be explained by the membership to a class, which is not observed, and we call this specific MNAR model MNAR$z$.
+As the MNAR mechanism is neither ignorable for the density estimation (parameters estimation), nor for the clustering (partition estimation), dealing with such data does require the specific modeling effort for the distribution of the missing-data pattern, indicating where are the missing values in the data.
+An example of MNAR data includes clinical data collected in emergency situations, where doctors may choose to treat patients suffering from severe trauma before taking measurements.
+This intrinsically leads to more missing data in this class.}

-\subsection{Related works on clustering despite missing values}
+\paragraph{Related works on clustering despite missing values}

-{In order to handle missing values in a model-based clustering framework,} \citet{HuntJorgensen2003} have implemented the standard EM algorithm \citep{dempster1977maximum} based on the observed likelihood.
-More recently, \cite{serafini2020handling} also propose an EM algorithm to estimate Gaussian mixture models in the presence of missing values by performing multiple imputations (with Monte Carlo methods) in the E-step.
-However, both works only consider M(C)AR data, when the missing pattern $\tc_i$ cannot depend on the missing values.
+{In order to handle missing values in a model-based clustering framework,} \citet{HuntJorgensen2003} implement the standard EM algorithm \citep{dempster1977maximum} based on the observed likelihood and \citet{serafini2020handling} propose to perform multiple imputations (with Monte Carlo methods) in the E-step.
+However, both works only consider MCAR data, when the cause of the missingness is completely independent from the data values.

-Different clustering methods have been developed to deal with MNAR mechanisms. {In a partition-based framework,} \cite{chi2016k} propose an extension of $k$-means clustering for missing data, called $k$-Pod, without requiring the missing-data pattern to be modelled.
-However, like $k$-means clustering, the $k$-Pod algorithm relies on strong assumptions as equal proportions between clusters. \citet{de2020clustering} have proposed to perform clustering via a semiparametric mixture model using the pattern-mixture approach to formulate the joint distribution, which makes the method not suitable for estimating the density parameters or imputing missing values.
-For longitudinal data, \citet{beunckens2008latent,kuha2018latent} jointly model the measurements and the dropout process by using an extension of the shared-parameter model, which is a specific approach to deal with MNAR mechanisms, by assuming that both the data and the dropout process depend on shared latent variables.
-However, the MNAR model is restricted to the case where the missingness may depend on the latent variables but not on the missing variables themselves.
+Different clustering methods have been developed to deal with MNAR mechanisms. {In a partition-based framework,} \citet{chi2016k} propose an extension of $k$-means clustering for missing data, called $k$-Pod, without requiring the missing-data pattern to be modelled.
+However, like $k$-means clustering, the $k$-Pod algorithm relies on strong assumptions as equal proportions between clusters. \citet{de2020clustering} perform clustering via a semiparametric mixture model using the pattern-mixture approach to formulate the joint distribution, which makes the method not suitable for estimating the density parameters or imputing missing values.
+For longitudinal data, \citet{beunckens2008latent} and \citet{kuha2018latent} jointly model the measurements and the dropout process by using an extension of the shared-parameter model.